-Leasehold assets are presented on the balance sheet under Property, plant and equipment held for own use.
+Right-of-use assets leased by the Undertaking are presented on the balance sheet under Property, plant and equipment held for own use.
 A lease is defined as a contract, or part of a contract, that conveys the right to control the use of an identified asset for a period of time in exchange for consideration.

-Under Solvency II right-of-use assets are recognised at fair value at the lease commencement date.
-Under IFRS the right-of-use assets are initially measured at the present value of the lease payments that are not paid at the commencement date and then depreciated on a straight-line basis.
+Under IFRS, right-of-use assets are initially measured at the present value of the lease payments that are not paid at the commencement date and then depreciated on a straight-line basis.

 The IFRS carrying value is considered a good representation of the fair value under Solvency II.
 Accordingly, there are no differences between Solvency II and IFRS.